-Figure 7.1: Asymptotic behaviour of many classes of functions.
+Figure 8.1: Asymptotic behaviour of many classes of functions.

-is a polynomial-time reduction, meaning that the reduction process takes polynomial time.
+as difficult as the original problem.
+The most commonly used reduction is a polynomial-time reduction, meaning that the reduction process takes polynomial time.
 A problem is hard for a class of problems if every problem in it can be reduced to the original problem.